monguri/CCDK/docs/Setup.en.md

 </pre>

 Running the command above clones the CCDK libraries.
-At this point, sub-modules like `redis` and `moyai` have not been downloaded.
+At this point, sub-modules like 'redis' and 'moyai' have not been downloaded.

 <B>Step 4 - Compiling/building the backend server</B>